This article is being posted here for all my fellow cats, 52 hours before it appears anywhere else. I hope it is an enjoyable read.

 But then I go back to the other stuff.
 While the controls are pretty responsive, the pause menu is a bit frustrating.
 When you open the menu, you can continue with the same button you opened it.
 But when you want to exit the level, you need to go to the option for it and press the action button instead of that menu opening key.

 Be warned!
 There is a nudity level in this game.
 And it’s shamelessly using the games James reviewed in that one Atari episode.
 Playing it just made me feel unpleasant.
 Like the level design.
-It’s great yet way to full of enemies.
+It’s great yet way too full of enemies.
 Not clear which one you can kill and which ones you can’t.

-And I sometimes was even able to kill an enemy and later in the same level, it couldn’t be killed.
+And I was sometimes even able to kill an enemy and later in the same level, it couldn’t be killed.
 Like the bubbles.
 Well, that brings me to a major level design flaw in this game.
 This might maybe be just me but remember what I said about overdoing it?
 Well, the levels are named after some popular reviews of AVGN.
 That’s great.
-Just, you see more Mario type things suddenly appearing in a CastleVania level?
+Just, you see more Mario type things suddenly appearing in a Castlevania level?
 What happened here?
 A game cross over?

 Another plus is that the game doesn’t go back to the desktop when I clicked here on my browser to continue writing the review.
 I’m so glad they added that feature.

 Thanks for reading and I hope you enjoyed this little rant of mine.
-I’ll do my best to finish and beat this game so I can fully review it.
+I’ll do my best to finish and beat this game, so I can fully review it.
 But this game’ll not be beaten soon since I have a minor disliking for it like shown.
 But I’m starting to add to something I finished.
 Jonez out.